Omarkhaled711/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 2-path: Append /action to the PATH
 3-paths : a script that counts the number of directories in the PATH
 4-global_variables: a script that prints the enviroment variables
 5-local_variables: a script that lists all local variables and environment variables, and functions.
+6-create_local_variable: a script that creates a new local variable called BEST with value School